paf31/blog-source/posts/2011-12-28-Enumerating-Permutations.markdown

 title: Enumerating Permutations
 author: Phil Freeman
 date: 2011/12/28
+description: Deriving the 'next permutation' using equational reasoning in Haskell
+tags: Haskell
 ---

 Consider the following Haskell function which enumerates permutations of a given length: